Military Units to Aid Production: Operations

+Internment of citizens

-The main recogidas ("round ups") of UMAP internees occurred in November 1965 and June 1965.
-Another large recogida occurred after an airplane engineer for Cubana Airlines attempted to hijack an airplane in March 1966, which resulted in the firing of many airline employees and their sentencing to UMAP camps even without any connection to the hijacking.
+The main recogidas ("roundups") of UMAP internees occurred in June and November 1965.
+Another large recogida occurred after an airplane engineer for Cubana de AviaciónCubana Airines attempted to hijack an airplane in March 1966, which resulted in the firing of many airline employees and their sentencing to UMAP camps even if they had no connection to the attempt.

-One of the most common ways that individuals were taken to UMAP camps was through a false notice to appear for military service, which became obligatory with the establishment of the draft on November 12, 1963 through Law No. 1129.
+One of the most common ways to take individuals to UMAP camps was for a false notice to appear for military service, which had become obligatory since the establishment of the draft on November 12, 1963 by Law No. 1129.
 Individuals would receive a telegram with a notice to appear at a given location for SMO ("Servicio Militar Obligatorio," Obligatory Military Service).
 Instead of being taken to an actual military camp to receive training for the army, they would be transported by train, truck, or bus to agricultural UMAP labor camps which were located in Camagüey, a former province on the eastern end of the island.
-Conditions on the up to 8 hour trip across the island were poor, with internees provided with little clean water, food, or facilities.
+Conditions on the up to eight-hour trip across the island were poor, with internees provided with little clean water, food, or facilities.

 Many interviewees in the documentary Improper Conduct report that the police rounded up people directly off the streets into buses to be taken to UMAP camps.
-This method of selection into UMAP camps appears to have been more common for effeminate gay men and "anti-socials" such as "hippies."
+That method of selection appears to have been more common for effeminate gay men and "anti-socials" such as "hippies."